-Our story begins back in the summer of 2014 when I first established KP Cyclery (then named KP Cykler) in Odense, Denmark.
+Our story begins back in 2014 when I first established KP Cyclery (then named KP Cykler) in Odense, Denmark.
 I had been dreaming about doing something around the bikes for a living for the best part of my life.
-The love affair with bikes started at a very yound age when a bicycle was the only way of getting around independently from parents.
-Later this love for bikes continued in a form BMX madness, filming videos and going to competitions.
+The love affair with bikes started at a very young age when a bicycle was the only way of getting around independently from parents.
+Later this love for bikes continued in BMX madness, filming videos and going to competitions.

-In 2014 I was living in London, commuting on a bike in such a big metropol got me thinking about making fast, stylish bikes for the city.
-Thus I decided to pack things up and move to Denmark, Odense where my wife was finishing a degree in chemistry.
-The company got registered, frames designed, and a bulk of parts ordered, followed by a Kickstarted campaign things started to pick up slowly and first bikes got shipped across Europe.
+In 2014 I lived in London.
+Commuting on a bike in such a big Metropol got me thinking about making fast, stylish bikes for the city.
+Thus I decided to pack things up and move to Denmark, Odense, where my wife was finishing a chemistry degree.
+The company got registered, frames designed, and the bulk of parts ordered, followed by a Kickstarted campaign things started to pick up slowly, and the first bikes got shipped across Europe.

-2015 turned out to be an interesting turning point.
-Early sping that year, a Norwegian guy stumbled upon our bikes.
-We got talking and he asked if there was anything for hanging a bike on a wall in style.
+2015 turned out to be an exciting turning point.
+Early spring that year, a Norwegian guy stumbled upon our bikes.
+We got talking, and he asked if there was anything for hanging a bike on a wall in style.
 He had just inherited a bike that belonged to his friend that had passed away.
 I had made a practical bike hanger from old handlebars back in my flat in the UK.
 It was what he had been looking for, and that’s how our Bike Hangers came to life.
-A Kickstarter campaign followed and with the help of new team member Gedi, the Bike Hanger soon became the best-seller in the product lineup.
+A Kickstarter campaign followed, and with the help of new team member Gedi, the Bike Hanger soon became the best-seller in the product lineup.

-In Copenhagen, one more product took its first steps towards becoming part of our lineup – Nighthawk cargo bike.
-I started welding the first prototype.
-As this was an experiment it mostly got pushed between other projects and thus would end up taking 2 years to finish.
-In the back of my head, the prototype had 50% chance of being usable.
-It ended up doing 5000 km and 2 years of testing before retiring the frame and replacing it with our production model.
+In Copenhagen, one more product took its first steps towards becoming part of our lineup – the Nighthawk cargo bike.
+I started welding the prototype.
+As this was an experiment, it mostly got pushed between other projects and thus would end up taking two years to finish.
+In the back of my head, the prototype had a 50% chance of being usable.
+It ended up doing 5000 km and two years of testing before retiring the frame and replacing it with our production model.

-Since 2017 KP Cyclery has operated from my native Estonia with the Danish roots of the company shining through.
-Thanks to our Danish heritage and my use of language, most of our customers still coming from the wonderful cycling capital of the World – Copenhagen.
+Since 2017 KP Cyclery has operated from my native Estonia, with the Danish roots of the company shining through.
+Thanks to our Danish heritage and my language use, most of our customers still come from the wonderful cycling capital of the World – Copenhagen.

-2020 has proved to be a momentus year for us so far with Nighthawk cargo really taking off and sales of Bike Hangers and bikes increasing.
+2020 has proved to be a momentous year for us so far, with Nighthawk cargo taking off and Bike Hangers sales increasing.
 The team has grown significantly too.
-From the days in Denmark where for the most part there was 2 people working for KP Cyclery, we have grown to 5 people today.
+From the days in Denmark, where for the most part two people were working for KP Cyclery, we have grown to 4 people today.

 Thank you for reading this, it is you, our audience who make our wheels turn around.